augustebaum/RL-hospital/README.md

 - Look for different q-function approximations (RBFs?
 Monomials)?
 (Todor)
 ### Current
 - Better document the code
+  - Format the code to make it readable and concise
+  - Clearly divy up the experiments into folders -- include data files for long experiments (that way the experiment files can be run in short time, but the results in the report can still be visualised using the code)
 - Experiments

 ## Report Plan
 1. Intro: